Walter Schellenberg: SD operations

-In March, 1942, Heinz Jost was fired as RSHA Chief of Amt VI, SD-Ausland (SD foreign intelligence).
+In March 1942, Heinz Jost was fired as RSHA Chief of Amt VI, SD-Ausland (SD foreign intelligence).
 In his place, Schellenberg was appointed chief of SD-Ausland by Heydrich.
 Sometime in mid-1942, Schellenberg had been involved in planning operations in neutral Ireland including Operation Osprey: a plan involving No.1 SS Special Service Troop.
 Knowledge that Germany might lose the war prompted Schellenberg to open communication channels during the fall of 1942 with the Swiss intelligence chief, Colonel Roger Masson.
 He even went so far as providing Masson with a list of all the Abwehr (military intelligence) agents operating in Switzerland with the intention of "having them expelled."

 When the Allies invaded Italy in 1943, Schellenberg went to great lengths to ensure the safety of Amin al-Husseini, the anti-Semitic and anti-British Grand Mufti of Jerusalem, who was residing in Rome, by having him transported away to Berlin.
-As the Red Army repulsed the Germans and began driving their forces back towards the west, the German General Staff began planning a retreat into Fortress Europe which included the incorporation of Switzerland into the defensive operation.
+As the Red Army repulsed the Germans and began driving them back to the west, the German General Staff began planning a retreat into Fortress Europe—which included the incorporation of Switzerland into the defensive operation.
 Using his previous channels to Schellenberg, the Swiss intelligence chief Masson, who was privy to this plan known as "Case Switzerland", contacted Schellenberg as to whether or not an attack on Switzerland was imminent.
 By asking Schellenberg this question, Masson naively revealed to Schellenberg that a leak existed within Hitler's headquarters, but it also meant the Germans lost the opportunity for a surprise attack against Switzerland.
 To further ingratiate himself to the Swiss, Schellenberg claimed that he had convinced the German high command of the needlessness for such an operation.
 Despite having direct contacts to Schellenberg himself, the Director in Switzerland of the OSS, Allen Dulles, expressed deep concern about the possible intelligence leaks between Masson and Schellenberg.

 Signals intelligence intercepts alerted the Gestapo and SD to the "Red Orchestra", the Soviet spy ring in Germany.
 Schellenberg led extensive efforts over many months to identify the participants.
 116 were arrested by the Gestapo, half of whom were executed following intense interrogations.
 By this time, Schellenberg had become a general (Brigadeführer) in the Allgemeine-SS (General-SS).
 The operation was a major victory for the RSHA at the expense of the Abwehr, who had been oblivious to the Soviet operation.
 Historian Klaus Fischer asserts that Schellenberg's "only major success was smashing the Red Orchestra."